raphaelmansuy/hiramu-cli/README.md

    ```

 After completing these steps, `hiramu-cli` will be available in your Terminal, and you can begin using it for your tasks.

+## Installation (Cargo)

+To install the Hiramu CLI using Cargo, you first need to ensure that Rust is installed on your system.

+If Rust is not already installed, you can download and install it by following the official guide available at [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install).

+Once Rust is installed, open your terminal and execute the command `cargo install hiramu-cli`.
+This command will download and install the Hiramu CLI from the available package, setting it up on your system for immediate use.

 ## Contributing